ready to learn spanish?

 SUMPANGO GIANT KITE FESTIVAL

-For the Mayan people, the Day of the Dead, or Día de Los Muertos, is an anual tradition bringing families together to honour those who have passed.
-Every November 1st, the cemeteries in Santiago and Sumpango in Sacatepequez, Guatemala (only 30 minutes from Antigua), see families pouring in from all over the country bringing orange flowers know to represent the dead and pray softly for their save journey back to Earth from the afterlife.
+For the Mayan people, the Day of the Dead, or Día de Los Muertos, is an annual tradition bringing families together to honour those who have passed.
+Every November 1st, the cemeteries in Santiago and Sumpango in Sacatepequez, Guatemala (only 30 minutes from Antigua), see families pouring in from all over the country bringing orange flowers known to represent the dead and pray softly for their safe journey back to Earth from the afterlife.

 Traditional and Modern Significance

-Now a days, the significant messages displayed in the kites have moved from a desire to communicate with the dead, to one of peace, hope, and companionship for the living.
+Nowadays, the significant messages displayed in the kites have shifted from a desire to communicate with the dead, to one of peace, hope, and companionship for the living.
 The designs are influenced by current social movements, sometimes calling an end to violence or government corruption.
 Some of the messages displayed in recent years include, “No more deaths of innocent lives”, and “We all deserve the same respect.”